 Use case | Consumer desktops, laptops | Workstations, entry-level servers, professional gaming systems |

-Advantages | Cost-effective, widely available, affordable | Higher signal stability, improved timing control |
+Advantages | Affordable, widely used | Higher signal stability, improved timing control |

-Systems with clocked DDR5 modules are aimed at users who need more stability and performance without having to switch to more expensive RDIMMs (Registered DIMMs) or server platforms.
+Systems with clocked DDR5 modules are aimed at users who need more stability and performance without having to switch to expensive RDIMMs (Registered DIMMs) or server platforms.

 Typical use cases: